scottpedia/TpoExtractor/README.md

 This project has two parts.
 The first part is the source code of a program written in Java(with maven).
 The program's job is to dump the data from an sqlite database and export it in different human-viewable formats.(.docx, .txt...).
 The second part is the raw data dumpt, which you can find in the folder `./docs` under the root directory.
 All the data are arranged on a per-article basis in .md format.

-The database, as a file `qsl.db`, is an sqlite database found in an application developed by a [Chinese education organization](https://zhan.com/) to simulate the testing environment of TOEFL exam.
+The database, as a file `ylk.db`, is an sqlite database found in an application developed by a [Chinese education organization](https://zhan.com/) to simulate the testing environment of TOEFL exam.
 The application itself has a user interface almost identical to the computerized test screen of TOEFL iBT and contains a huge amount of sample questions.
 So the database itself is basically a huge question bank.

 In the application, however, the program is designed to prevent user from mass-copying the sample articles & transcripts.
 So I created this program in the order of mass-exporting the useful material in the database into conventional formats.
 The exported material can be then used in many scenarios.(e.g. self-study resources, teaching material, reading materials, etc)